oils-for-unix/oils/doc/ref/chap-cmd-lang.md

 ### block-arg

-Blocks can be passed to builtins (and procs eventually):
+Blocks can be passed to simple commands, either literally:

     cd /tmp {
       echo $PWD  # prints /tmp
     }
     echo $PWD

+Or as an expression:

+    var block = ^(echo $PWD)
+    cd /tmp (; ; block)

+Note that `cd` has no typed or named arguments, so the two semicolons are preceded by nothing.

 Compare with [sh-block]($osh-help).